talkpython/mastering-pycharm-course/your-turn/04-refactoring/readme.md

 ## Variable absence *smell*

-Variable absence is something I just made up.
+**Variable absence** is a smell I created.
 There doesn't seem to be an agreed upon smell for it, but I'm sure you've seen it.
 Here's the deal.
 What does this mean:

 `result = 7 * max(inputs) * (match / count)`